Bibliotheca solutions allow library staff to focus on outreach

 Eastern Regional Libraries Corporation (ERLC), a co-operative venture between three outer eastern Melbourne councils – Knox, Maroondah, and Yarra Ranges, is the largest library system in Victoria, Australia.
 Serving a population of 423,000 across all three councils, the regional library corporation is committed to redefining the role of libraries within its diverse communities, focusing on social connectivity, intellectual creativity, and instilling a passion for learning from the cradle to the grave.

 The 3,400 square meter building with a bold, modern façade, features a Council Service Centre, BizHub, ArtSpace, and café in addition to its library collection area.
-Realm offers an exciting programme of events and activities, with something for all ages, from storytimes for tiny tots through technology workshops for seniors.
+Realm offers an exciting program of events and activities for all ages, from storytimes for tiny tots to technology workshops for seniors.

 With a mission that extends beyond just loaning materials, it was important to Joseph Cullen, Eastern Regional Libraries CEO, to ensure that library staff were able to get out from behind the circulation desk to interact with patrons and visitors.
 To that end, Realm is equipped with three selfCheck™ 1000 kiosks, a seven bin RFID sorter, and RFID premium security gates.

 “The selfChecks and sorter free up our staff to interact with patrons and the community in a different way.
 They are able to move throughout the space and offer assistance where it is needed instead of being behind a desk,” says Cullen.

 By harnessing the power of RFID technology, Bibliotheca’s selfCheck kiosks provide a quick, intuitive, and immersive way for patrons to check out their own materials.
 Many items may be borrowed in one go, eliminating the need to scan individual barcodes, thereby making library queues a thing of the past.

 “Technology gets staff out of the building and into the community”